-For professionals, institutions and communities
+For people of faith, professionals, and other communities

 Everyone has the right to treated equally and without discrimination.
 A person’s sexual orientation and gender identity do not need to be fixed; they are not broken.